sl-solution/InMemoryDatasets.jl/docs/src/man/performance.md

 ## Choose `groupby` or `gatherby` based on the problem in hand

-Beside the order of the output, `groupby` and `gatherby` use very different approaches for grouping observations. `groupby/!` utilises the multithreading efficiently however, `gatherby` exploits the fast path of computations for some specific operations and usually has lower memory footprint.
+Beside the order of the output, note that `groupby` and `gatherby` use very different approaches for grouping observations. `groupby/!` utilises the multithreading efficiently however, `gatherby` exploits the fast path of computations for some specific operations and usually has lower memory footprint.

 ## Beware that every column must support `missings`